lm-gomes/Web-Development/README.md

+Every project in this repository was made from scratch, taking websites as visual references for replication.
+Every line was handmade, using my own logic.
+The idea of this repository is to improve my Web-Dev skills, so I don't recommend to follow my code blindly, but you can be in touch for any tips for me to improve.

 # UFC-Crateus-HTML
 This is my first Web-Development project after some HTML classes: A small html-based project made using the Federal University of Ceará as inspiration.